Pagus de Lagrange Haut-Médoc 2019 - 3ème vin

 Rated estate (2021 guide) Recommended

 The bouquet is full of sweet fruit and dried flowers on the nose.
-The body is medium, with nice fruit and a light finish.
-A little thin, but pleasant.
-Ready to drink now.
+It has a medium body, nice fruit, and a light finish.
+A bit thin, but pleasant.
+Best enjoyed now.